Policy and Procedure #161.0, Purchasing

 3.2 The Chief Financial Officer shall:

-1. oversee purchasing activities in accordance with the Ontario Broader Public Sector Procurement Directive.
+1. oversee purchasing activities in accordance with the Ontario Broader Public Sector Procurement Directive;

 2. identify the appropriate level of signing authority for purchases; and